 Zeppelin notebooks on Qubole are based on the Apache Zeppelin implementation and provide the following advantages:

-Support Presto and Hive on Cloud platforms that support Hive/Presto; see QDS Components: Supported Versions and Cloud Platforms.
+- Support Presto on Cloud platforms that support Presto; see QDS Components: Supported Versions and Cloud Platforms.

 Currently, Jupyter notebooks are supported only on Spark 2.2 and later versions.